One of the most asked questions in our group, Female Travel Bloggers, is in regards to

 Combining links with indexing

 This is your standard setup and should be used for almost all your posts or pages.
-This means you want page crawlers to crawl your site, indexing them to show up in web search and you want your authority to transfer with the links.
+This means you want page crawlers to crawl your site, indexing them to show up in web search and you want your authority to transfer

 This would be if you’re trying to keep your post or page private.
 Maybe this is your sitemap with lots of links where it is important for crawler bots to follow the links, but you don’t want it indexed to show up publicly.
 Another situation you might use this is when you’re running an email promotion.
 You want the links on your promotion to be followed, but you only want certain clients or readers to have access to the page so it will not show up in a search.